Flags in the Netherlands: everything you need to know

 When Holland was trampled and completely tarnished for resisting in 1940, the NSB managed to convince the Nazi party that they should be at the helm of the country (under the ever-watchful eyes of the German occupation force.)

-Interestingly, the Nazis decided not to succumb to the NSB’s fiery wish for an orange stripe but kept the red stripe, though they heavily restricted any real use of the Dutch flag: The Third Reich had plans to permanently absorb the Netherlands into its homelands.
+Interestingly, the Nazis decided not to succumb to the NSB’s fiery wish for an orange stripe but kept the red stripe.
+However, they heavily restricted any real use of the Dutch flag: The Third Reich planned to permanently absorb the Netherlands into its homeland.

 photo-protestors-walking-with-the-controversial-dutch-prinsenvlag-in-amsterdam-2022